8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/equity-investment-thought-exercise/content.md

 How do you divide your tokens?
 How are you deciding?

+Each of these people gave a certain number of tokens as well.
+For example, the United States market has shows that the first person has about 24 tokens, the second person has about 40 tokens, and the third person has about 36 tokens.

 ## 11 specialists

 You have 100 tokens you intend on trading with other people with a potential to earn dividends along with the hope of thing purchase increasing in value over time.